maddsua/eventdb2/DESIGN.md

 So we do waste entire 3 bytes on data size indication, which is nothing comparing to the overheard of having JSON or url encoding, which looks justifiable to me.
 Oh an also, this WILL handle all the weird cases of unicode and whatnot (YES I AM LOOKING AT YOU LOKI)

-Even tho the used int sizes would limit label key and label content sizes to 256 and 65536 bytes respecively, at actual maximal allowed size should be limited to 200 bytes for the key and a 1000 bytes for the value.
+Even tho the used int sizes would limit label key and label content sizes to 256 and 65536 bytes respecively, at actual maximal allowed size should be limited to 200 bytes for the key and a 1000 utf-8 characters for the value.
 There's no need to allow anyone to just dump huge amounts of data here.
 Labels should only be used for filtering, for everythyng else there's the metadata field.

 Some basic metadata filters would be: